protsack-stephan/mediawiki-api-client/README.md

 ctx := context.Background() // getting context instance

-meta, status, err := client.PageMeta(ctx, "Pet_door") // accessing "Pet_door" page meta data
+meta, err := client.PageMeta(ctx, "Pet_door") // accessing "Pet_door" page meta data

 if err != nil {
   log.Panic(err)
 }

-if status != http.StatusOK {
-  log.Panic("bad request")
-}

 fmt.Println(meta)
 ```

-### *Note that we are far frow supporting all API endpoints here and will be adding more support based on our needs.
-Feel free to create PRs and add new support.
+### *Note that we are far from supporting all API endpoints here and will be adding more support based on our needs.
+Feel free to open a PR and add new endpoints to support.